-I had the priviledge of sharing this message with the women of Aglow in Melbourne, Florida this weekend.
+I had the privilege of sharing this message with the women of Aglow in Melbourne, Florida on January 5, 2019.
 You’ll find the dream in Chapter 30 of my new devotional, Lion in My Garden.

 Since then, I’ve expounded upon it and included the audio podcast here for you because I love my devoted readers.
 The audio begins AFTER the dream, so be sure to read it first for full understanding.